rvodden/behat-wordpress-extension/docs/recipes/faq.md

 If you are new to the project or Behat, we recommend that you first [read through our documentation](https://wordhat.info/).
 For any questions, feedback, or to contribute, you can get in contact with us via Github or our [Slack](https://wordhat.herokuapp.com).

+## Content
+Your tests will probably create WordPress content during their execution, and you need to remove that content from the database after each test.
+It is important to distinguish between persistent and non-persistent database content:

+* When Behat starts, that initial state of the database is persistent through all tests.
+* Database modifications made during a test, on the other hand, are not persistent.
+This means that database operations performed from within a test, such as the creation of posts or users, *should* be discarded after each test.

+You can either take care of removing non-persistent content yourself, perhaps by using a [Behat hook](http://behat.org/en/latest/user_guide/context/hooks.html) in a custom context class, or by scripting it into a <a href="https://en.wikipedia.org/wiki/Continuous_integration"><abbr title="continuous integration">CI</abbr></a> process, or by letting WordHat do this for you.

+Setting [`database.restore_after_test`](/configuration/settings.md) in your `behat.yml` to `true` will have WordHat backup the database when first invoked, and then restore it from that backup after each scenario.
+We strongly recommend using the WP-CLI driver with this.

 ## Drivers
 * If you are using the WP-CLI driver to [connect to a remote WordPress site over SSH](https://make.wordpress.org/cli/handbook/running-commands-remotely/), WordHat assumes the remote server is Linux-like, with a shell that provides [GNU Coreutils](https://www.gnu.org/software/coreutils/coreutils.html).
+* To configure WordHat to use a specific driver, set [`default_driver`](/configuration/settings.md) in your `behat.yml`.

 ## Browsers
 * If you are using [Selenium](http://docs.seleniumhq.org/download/) to run Javascript tests, and you access your WordPress site over HTTPS, *and* it has a self-signed certificate, you will need to manually configure the web browser to accept that certificate.